Months of entry

 - Students can choose modules which best suit their interests, with topics ranging from the classical philosophy of Plato through to the work of contemporary philosophers.

 Students have the opportunity to study a range of philosophical periods through lectures, tutorials and reading groups.
-Modules are taught in small groups of four to ten students, with all postgraduate taught students in the department participating in the compulsory Current Issues modules.
-In 2014-2015, there were approximately 30 postgraduate taught students in the Department.
+Modules are taught in small groups, normally consisting of four to ten students.
+All postgraduate taught students in the Department participating in the compulsory Current Issues modules.
+In 2017-2018, there were approximately 40 postgraduate taught students in the Department.

 Every MLitt student is assigned an adviser at the beginning of the year.
 Your adviser will provide you with individual guidance on essay planning and writing, academic conduct, and advice on how best to apply for a PhD place.